Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Anchoring — Keep It Firmly in Place

-• Using galvanised or stainless steel anchor bolts to resist rust
+• Use galvanised or marine-grade stainless anchor bolts.

 Shielding — Keep Debris at Bay